knpuniversity/symfony2-series/knpu/episode4/assetic.rst

 Using the stylesheets Tag
 -------------------------

-Open up your base template and add a new ``stylesheets``.
+Open up your base template and add a new ``stylesheets`` tag.
 This has the strangest syntax, but should include the path to our 3 CSS files, a filter called ``cssrewrite``, and an actual ``link`` tag.
 Remove the 3 hard-coded link tags we just added: